ToreWentzel-Larsen/crossrun/README.md

 Joint distribution of number of crossings and longest run.
+Version 2, development version